zsparal/api-documentation/source/reference/v2/subscriptions-api/create-subscription.rst

    :api_keys: true
    :oauth: true

-With subscriptions, you can schedule :ref:`recurring payments <guides/recurring>` to take place at regular intervals.
+With subscriptions, you can schedule :doc:`recurring payments </guides/recurring>` to take place at regular intervals.

 For example, by simply specifying an ``amount`` and an ``interval``, you can create an endless subscription to charge a monthly fee, until the consumer cancels their subscription.